1991 outdoor NHL game in Las Vegas: Background

 Rich Rose, president of Caesars World Sports and a Rangers fan, first proposed having an exhibition ice hockey game outdoors in Las Vegas in 1988.
 His idea was met with criticism and incredulity, but Steve Flatow, the NHL's marketing director in 1991, thought it was an intriguing idea.
 Flatow suggested approaching the Los Angeles Kings, whose roster included Wayne Gretzky.
 With the Kings' interest, Flatow believed the Rangers would also be interested, and the game could therefore showcase high-profile teams from the two largest markets.
 Rose was able to convince the Kings' executive vice-president, Roy Mlakar, and the team's owner Bruce McNall.
 After that, Flatow helped Rose contact the Rangers, who agreed to play, and the event was scheduled for September 27, 1991.

 The temporary seats and rink cost $135,000 to erect, and were ready two days prior to the event.
 The ice was laid down by Bob May of Ice Systems of America, under the directions of Michael Rzechula and Robert Krolak from ITI (now Ice Rink Supply).
 According to May, the outside ice rink in Las Vegas was "a big challenge", using three times the refrigeration equipment as one would for a regular rink.
 Fabric strips were laid into the ice as opposed to the usual painted stripes.
 The boards featured rotating and lit advertising panels, a concept using technology that was still in its infancy but later implemented in many NHL arenas.
 In-board advertisers included Toyota, Target, ITT Sheraton, Budweiser, Thrifty Car Rental, and Upper Deck trading cards.

 The game

 The air temperature at puck drop was around 85 F, going as high as 95 F during the course of the game, with 28% humidity, although the ice held up well.
 The Rangers started the game well, with goals by Tony Amonte and Doug Weight for a 2−0 lead at the end of the first period.
 In the second period, the Kings replied with goals by Tony Granato, Brian Benning, and Sylvain Couturier to take a 3−2 lead at the end of the second period.
 The Kings added two more goals in the third period by Jari Kurri and Wayne Gretzky for a 5−2 win.
+During the game, the ice was also infested with grasshoppers which caused this game to be delayed multiple times.

 The Kings were captained by Wayne Gretzky, while the Rangers had yet to name a captain for the upcoming season.
 The game was officiated by referee Rob Shick, with linesmen Mike Cvik and Shane Heyer.